jpaulm/drawfbp/README.md

 Release History
 ---

-Latest release is v2.18.7: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.7.jar` - can be obtained from the Releases folder, or from `build/libs`.
-This release's jar file is also available from Maven - click on the Maven shield below, and select `download` and `jar`.
+Latest release is v2.19.0: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.19.0.jar` - can be obtained from the Releases folder, or from `build/libs`.
+The previous release's jar file is also available from Maven - click on the Maven shield below, and select `download` and `jar`.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)

 Releases from v2.18.2 onwards have a much speeded up sort function (by name or by date, optionally).
-The current version - `drawfbp-2.18.7.jar` - is now available for evaluation.
+The current version - `drawfbp-2.19.0.jar` - is now available for evaluation.

 Now all you have to do to run one of the recent releases is to position to wherever you have stored your DrawFBP jar file, and enter: